-This year the Berlin Water Works has made improvements in the distribution system by installing 6,779 feet of new water mains.
+This year the Berlin Water Works has made improvements in the distribution system by installing 4,600 feet of new water mains.
+Two Water Storage Tanks were equipped with mixing systems to improve water uniformity and quality.
 The Berlin Water Works has also continued to optimize the treatment of the water delivered to the customers.
 Because of these improvements we continue to successfully pass lead and copper testing and the results are improving annually.
 It is with great pleasure that we say, that this report shows our drinking water continues to improve and is safe to drink.